Scheduled MonumentsEnglandSite of fortified manor

 What is Site of fortified manor?

-Site of fortified manor is a scheduled ancient monument in Hampshire comprising the remains of a medieval fortified residence.
+Site of fortified manor is a medieval fortification in Hampshire, England, designated as a scheduled ancient monument under NHLE list entry 1001871.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001871.

 Who is responsible for protecting Site of fortified manor?